 This committee is responsible for ensuring coordination between association journals, newsletters, and other publications, as well as generating content for newsletters and other internal publications.

 Additional members include Dermot Barnes-Holmes, Lance McCracken, Rhonda Merwin, and Todd Kashdan.

 Deputy Chair: Brian Pilecki, Ph.D.

 This committee shall be responsible for advising and supporting chapters and special interest groups (SIGs).
-The committee facilitates the creation and continuation of chapters and SIGs, coordinates and provides liaisons between chapters/SIGs/committees and the board, and promotes collaborations among chapters & SIGs, facilitates the yearly chapter/SIG meeting, keeps relevant resources current and available, helps maintain harmonious function between & within chapters/SIGS and provides mentors for new chapters & SIGS.
+The committee facilitates the creation and continuation of chapters and SIGs, coordinates and provides liaisons between chapters/SIGs/committees and the board, promotes collaborations among chapters & SIGs, facilitates the yearly chapter/SIG meeting, keeps relevant resources current and available, helps maintain harmonious function between & within chapters/SIGS and provides mentors for new chapters & SIGS.